Dorigh/Global-warming/README.md

 The provided plots will show the followings:

-  - The correlation between the number of tweets in each state and the political party of the state
+  - The correlation between the number of tweets in each state and the political party of the state.
+Blue and red bars are corresponding to democratic and republican states respectively

   - The frequency of tweets in different days of the week.
 The focus was on this particular days because of the unexpected weather condition